The Assessment Development Lifecycle

 - Design and Blueprint

 The blueprint provides a framework for exam development.
 It outlines the total number of sections that will be included on each exam and how many items to allocate to each section.
 The blueprint serves a vital role in the development process as the foundation for item writing and exam creation.
-Using the resource materials you provide, Scantron can develop draft exam blueprints or facilitate blueprint development in collaboration with the sponsor's content experts.
+Using the resource materials provided by the test owner/sponsor and available job analysis data, Scantron can develop a draft exam blueprint or facilitate blueprint development with the sponsor’s content experts.